 However, when it comes to pure value, Vanguard ETFs have proven to be top performers.

 Vanguard ETFs have an average expense ratio that is 82% lower than the industry average.
 Also, Vanguard ETFs are building-block funds, meaning investors can create a broadly diversified portfolio with only a number of Vanguard ETFs.
 Moreover, 90% of Vanguard funds have earned higher returns than their peer-group average.

 Finally, Vanguard also has the second-highest Asset Under Management (AUM) in the industry.

 So, when it comes to pure value, you should consider these most popular Vanguard ETFs to add to your portfolio.

 ETFs are a disruptive technology that has transformed the investment climate.
 But ETFs are not done with their story, not even close.

-The mainstream adoption of ETFs is one of the crucial fuels propelling the rise of robo advisors.
+The mainstream adoption of ETFs is one of the crucial fuels propelling the rise of digital financial planners.

-A robo advisor helps investors automate their investments by creating a diversified portfolio of ETFs that reflect their risk tolerance.
-Robo advisors also provide the automated rebalancing of portfolios to keep up with the investor’s risk tolerance.
+A digital financial planner, among other functions, helps investors automate their investments by creating a diversified portfolio of ETFs that reflect their risk tolerance.
+They also provide the automated rebalancing of portfolios to keep up with the investor’s risk tolerance.